ellcontreras/exons/README.md

 # exons
-Platform to find people to collaborate in projects
+Platform to find people to collaborate